What’s the matter with Morocco

 In a televised speech on March 9, 2011, Mohamed VI acknowledged public grievances, announced a reform of the constitution and to give more power to an elected parliament.
 At the same time, the country increased its public spending with subsidies for food and fuel.
 The referendum was passed with a 98.2% majority (per the interior ministry).
 The opposition, however, boycotted the referendum.

-Laws that protect free speech and free press are included in a new constitution, but critics say that the language is vague and contradictory.
+Laws that protect free speech and free press are included in the new constitution, but critics say the language is vague and contradictory.
 Despite these new guarantees, journalists and artists still face imprisonment or harassment if they criticize the king, or if they expose corruption.
-At the same time police are increasingly using brutal tactics to break up protests, something that was relatively absent since the start of the demonstrations in 2011.
+At the same time police use brutal tactics to break up protests, something relatively absent since the start of the demonstrations in 2011.